 Price: Free to play

-Tattoo Master is kind of a mix between a coloring book app, a tattoo design app, and a drawing app.
+Tattoo Master is kind of a mix between a coloring book app, a tattoo design app, and a drawing app but it’s all presented as a mobile game.
 We actually like it quite a lot.
 There are a bunch of designs and such in the app.
 You can choose one, color it in however you want, and then save it as an idea.
 It does all this in a game format where you give digital tattoos to fictional characters.
 Thus, it’s not a serious drawing app like Adobe Illustrator or LayerPaint.
 Still, it’s a fun little app if you want to try something a little different.

 If we missed any great tattoo apps, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!